Skip to main content

 IAM and access policies

-IAM Access Policies define which users and groups can perform actions on platform services: creating and managing CKS clusters, managing IAM users and groups, viewing billing, and so on.
+Identity and Access Management (IAM) Access Policies define which users and groups can perform actions on platform services, such as creating and managing CKS clusters, managing IAM users and groups, and viewing billing.
 Admins create policies in the Cloud Console and assign roles to principals.
 The following services use their own separate authorization systems rather than IAM Access Policies: See IAM Access Policies for the full reference.

 Provision users for SUNK